-- Level 1-Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2-Inputs other than quoted prices included within Level 1 that are observable, unadjusted quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data; and - Level 3-Unobservable inputs that are supported by little or no market activity, which require the Company to develop its own assumptions.
+Level 1-Unadjusted quoted prices in active markets for identical assets or liabilities;

+Level 2-Inputs other than quoted prices included within Level 1 that are observable, unadjusted quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data; and

+Level 3-Unobservable inputs that are supported by little or no market activity, which require the Company to develop its own assumptions.
+The Company did not have any Level 3 financial assets or liabilities as of July 31, 2019 or 2018.